 The first Australian Wheelchair Tennis Open takes place at the National Tennis Centre at Flinders Park, Melbourne.

-Wheelchair tennis is staged alongside an able-bodied tournament for the first time at the Lipton Players Championships at Key Biscayne, Florida, USA.
+Wheelchair tennis is staged alongside a non-disabled tournament for the first time at the Lipton Players Championships at Key Biscayne, Florida, USA.

 NEC join as a major sponsor of the IWTF, providing funding to formalise the NEC Wheelchair Tennis Tour and Ranking, along with a host of other programmes.

-Prize money is awarded at the US Open for the first time and the Wheelchair Tennis World Champions are recognised by the ITF for the first time alongside their able-bodied counterparts.
+Prize money is awarded at the US Open for the first time and the Wheelchair Tennis World Champions are recognised by the ITF for the first time alongside their non-disabled counterparts.

 Wheelchair tennis becomes a full medal sport at the Paralympics in Barcelona, Spain for the first time with Pierre Fusade as Technical Delegate.
 Randy Snow of the USA and Monique van den Bosch of the Netherlands become double gold medallists, taking both singles and doubles titles.